Data-conforming data-driven control: avoiding premature generalizations beyond data: Data-conforming data-driven control

 Notice that $\frac{1}{2}F$ is the Jeffreys divergence, a discrepancy metric between distributions \cite{pardo2018statistical} (Gaussians in this case).
 The above derivations highlight its relation to the KL divergence, which is more familiar in the exploration vs exploitation context.

 The above results are concerned with the regularization term as a function of $\Gamma_{des}$.
-However, the original LQR problem, whether Problem~\ref{prob:StandardLQR} or \ref{prob:CE-LQR}, has $\Sigma$ and $L$ ($L=K \Sigma$) as decision variables.
-We show next that, under some relaxation, $F$ can be related back to the original decision variables affinely in the cost together with LMI constraints.
+We show next that, under some relaxation, $F$ can be related back to the original decision variables $\Sigma$ and $L$ ($L=K \Sigma$) affinely in the cost, together with LMI constraints.